leotorrez/modding/guides/troubleshooting.md

 Mathematically speaking, this method is the most efficient way to find a problematic mod(no more than 7 iterations).
 Some times there are no mods breaking things and instead the conflict is caused by some file in `/ShaderFixes`.
 If removing all mods from your `/Mods` folder doesn't fix the issue, then using this method in `/ShaderFixes` is the way to go.

+## Mod doesn't load at all

+Ensure 3dmigoto is actually running, and that you have placed the mod in the correct Mod folder.
+Also make sure to press F10 in-game to reload any changed mods.
+Finally, if all else fails try emptying your ShaderCache and ShaderFixes folders, since sometimes those can cause issues when loading mods.

+## Large number of warnings(orange text) about mod conflicts

+This is caused by the game attempting to load more than one file to the same hash.
+This usually is a result of using two mods for the same character at the same time.

+To fix, remove any duplicate mod folders.
+If you are sure that you have removed them all and the warnings still show up, go into the .ini file the warning mentions and delete or comment out the lines.

 ## Game crashes when I try to start it

 Make sure you have the latest version of the launcher, game and mods installed.
 If all else fails you can try the "halves method" to track down the problematic mod.
 Once identified you can diagnose its issue or ask for help in the [Discord server's #mod-help channel](https://discord.com/channels/971945032552697897/995556765179596890), more advanced users will be glad to lend a hand.
 Alternatively you can simply get rid of the mod and wait for an update or fix to be released.